 When done wrong, compensation management can lead to a string of headaches.

-For example, without solid comp packages, you’ll likely struggle to attract qualified candidates.
+For example, without solid compensation packages, you’ll likely struggle to attract qualified candidates.
 Additionally, your employees may think you’re short-changing them — which can adversely impact motivation, engagement, productivity, turnover, and profitability.

 What’s more, a shaky comp system is vulnerable to noncompliance, which can result in expensive and stringent governmental penalties.

 To avoid these consequences, HR leaders must have a detailed understanding of comp programs and a solid compensation strategy.
 This includes functions such as analysis, benchmarking, and infrastructure.
 Additionally, HR must collaborate with other departments on pay practice matters, including the payroll, benefits, and finance teams to ensure there is a clear picture of employee total compensation packages.